cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 *  ``OPTIMAL_INACCURATE``
 * ``INFEASIBLE_INACCURATE``
 * ``UNBOUNDED_INACCURATE``
+* ``INFEASIBLE_OR_UNBOUNDED``

-For example, to test if a problem was solved successfully, you would use
+To test if a problem was solved successfully, you would use

 .. code:: python

     prob.status == OPTIMAL

+The status ``INFEASIBLE_OR_UNBOUNDED`` is rare.
+It's used when a solver was able to determine that the problem was either infeasible or unbounded, but could not tell which.
+You can determine the precise status by re-solving the problem where you where you set the objective function to a constant (e.g., ``objective = cp.Minimize(0)``).
+If the new problem is solved with status code ``INFEASIBLE_OR_UNBOUNDED`` then the original problem was infeasible.
+If the new problem is solved with status ``OPTIMAL`` then the original problem was unbounded.

 Vectors and matrices
 --------------------